Common symptoms of depression

 - Feelings of hopelessness, and that a situation can’t ever change or improve.

-People often forget that mental illness doesn’t just impact how we feel, but also how we look and behave.
+People often forget that mental illness doesn’t just impact how we feel, but can also impact how we look and behave.

-Physical symptoms of depression can be just as debilitating as emotional ones, and may be a clear sign that a person is struggling.
+Physical symptoms of depression can be just as debilitating as emotional symptoms and may be a clear sign that a person is struggling.

 Common physical symptoms of depression include: